perwin/ellipsefit/README.md

 ## License

-Ellipsefit is licensed under version 3 of the GNU Public License.
+Fitellipse is licensed under version 3 of the GNU Public License.